IUDataStructuresCourse/course-web-page-fall-2025/ListSearch.md

 # Lab: List Search

-Prove the following theorem about the `search` provided in the following file that you should `import`.
+Prove the following theorem about the `search` function provided in the following file:

 [Search.pf](./Search.pf)

+You should `import Search` in the file that you submit.
-You will also need to import the following files from Deduce's library.
+You will also need to import several files from Deduce's library.

 ```
 import UInt